Room Temperature Ferroelectricity, Ferromagnetism, and Anomalous Hall Effect in Half-metallic Monolayer CrTe: Exfoliation energy and Structural Stability

-Here $d_{eq}$ represents the equilibrium separation in bulk crystal, and $E^{d_{eq}}_{5L}$ is the total energy of the 5-layer slab in equilibrium.
-In Eq.~\eqref{eq:1}, $E^{d-d_{eq}}_{5L}$ is the total energy of the system when one monolayer of the 5-layer thick slab is at $d-d_{eq}$ distance from the rest.
-We estimate the exfoliation energy of monolayer CrTe to be 1.37 J/m$^2$.
-This is comparable in magnitude to the exfoliation energy of GeP$_3$ and InP$_3$~\cite{GeP3,InP3}.
-However, the exfoliation energy of CrTe monolayer is larger in magnitude than several other known vdW materials such as SnP$_3$, GdTe$_3$, GeS, GeTe, graphene, MoS$_2$, phosphorene and Cu(Cl,Br)Se$_2$ \cite{ExfoEn,GdTe3,GeS,GeTe,Graphene,MoS2,Phosphorene,CuClBrSe}.
-The non-vdW nature of the bulk CrTe leads to a higher value of exfoliation energy of (002) monolayer~\cite{ExfoRef}.
-Unlike vdW materials, where the three-dimensional structure is layered, non-vdW materials possess either covalent or ionic bonds in their bulk form, thus making it relatively more challenging to exfoliate~\cite{nvdWExfo}.
-However, a few unit-cell thick single crystals of CrTe~\cite{ExfoRef} and flakes~\cite{CrTeflakes} have been synthesized experimentally using CVD, opening up the possibility of getting monolayers in the same route.
+Here, $A$, $d_{eq}$ and $E^{d_{eq}}_{n}$ represents the in-plane surface area, equilibrium layer separation in a bulk crystal, and the total energy of the five-layer slab in equilibrium, respectively.
+In Eq.~\eqref{eq:1}, $E^{d-d_{eq}}_{n}$ is the total energy of the system when one monolayer of the five-layer thick slab is at $d-d_{eq}$ distance from the rest.
+The details of the first principles-based density functional theory calculations are presented in SM \cite{Note1}.
+We estimate the exfoliation energy of monolayer CrTe to be 1.37 J/m$^2$ [see Fig.~\ref{newfig1}(b)].
+This is comparable in magnitude to the exfoliation energy of GeP$_3$ and InP$_3$~\cite{GeP3, InP3}.
+The non-vdW nature of bulk CrTe~\cite{ExfoRef} leads to the larger exfoliation energy of CrTe monolayer compared to other known vdW materials such as graphene, MoS$_2$, phosphorene, SnP$_3$, GdTe$_3$, GeS, GeTe and Cu(Cl, Br)Se$_2$ \cite{ExfoEn, GdTe3}.

-Dynamical stability is essential to get a stable free-standing monolayer.
-To this end, we have performed the phonon dispersion calculation employing DFPT \cite{DFPT} and PHONOPY code \cite{phonopy}.
-We show the calculated phonon dispersion curve of monolayer CrTe in Fig.~\ref{Fig2}(d).
-The monolayer has the same stoichiometry as bulk CrTe, containing one Cr and one Te atom per unit cell.
-Thus, the phonon dispersion of monolayer CrTe has six modes with three acoustic and three optical branches, as shown in Fig.~\ref{Fig2}(d).
-The monolayer CrTe has positive phonon frequencies throughout the Brillouin zone, indicating its dynamic stability.
-We now explore the electronic and magnetic properties of the monolayer CrTe in the next section.
+To ascertain the dynamical stability of the free-standing monolayer, we check that its phonon dispersion has no imaginary component.
+For this, we perform the phonon dispersion calculation through the linear response method within density functional perturbation theory (DFPT) \cite{DFPT} as implemented in the PHONOPY code \cite{phonopy}.
+We show the calculated phonon dispersion of monolayer CrTe in Fig.~\ref{newfig1}(c).
+The monolayer has the exact stoichiometry as bulk CrTe, containing one Cr and one Te atom per unit cell.
+Thus, the phonon dispersion of monolayer CrTe has six modes with three acoustic and three optical branches, as highlighted in Fig.~\ref{newfig1}(c).
+We find that monolayer CrTe has positive phonon frequencies throughout the Brillouin zone, indicating that it is dynamically stable.
+The possibility of exfoliating monolayer CrTe in a stable form and its dynamical stability has not been demonstrated earlier.